 Sensitive personal information

-- Driver’s license and social security numbers
+- Driver’s license, social security, or passport numbers

 - Log-in information for financial accounts

 - Credit and debit card numbers